42Bastian/rmac/docs/rmac.rst

 `Getting Started`_
 ''''''''''''''''''

- =>Write protect your distribution disk and make a backup of it now.
-Put the original disk in a safe place.

 * The distribution disk contains a file called README that you should read.
   This file contains important nays about the contents of the distribution disk